 Students can schedule intake appointments by coming to the Center (located in the 2nd floor of the Auditorium Annex) or calling 508.999.8648 or 8650 on weekdays between the hours of 8 am and 5 pm.
 The Center's receptionists will ask you about the kind of counseling you are seeking (individual or group) and will place you on an appropriate staff member's schedule.
-Intake appointments will usually be scheduled within a week.
+Intake appointments will usually be scheduled within a week, though non-emergency appointments during the mid semester onward may be delayed by two or more weeks due to limited staffing resources and high demand.
 If you are in need of immediate help, inform our staff so that we can connect you to the appropriate resources immediately.

 The intake appointment will provide you with an opportunity to talk confidentially with a counselor about your immediate concerns.
 During the initial session your intake counselor will obtain information about your present problems, relevant history and goals.
 At the end of the appointment, you and your intake counselor will decide on an appropriate course of action.
 Typical plans might include subsequent sessions with one of the Center's counselors, participation in one of the Center's groups or workshops, a referral to our consulting psychiatrist, or referrals to additional on-campus resources.